hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugins/step2-install-krew.md

 <img align="right" src="/javajon/courses/kubernetes-extensibility/kubectl-plugins/assets/krew.png" width="300">

-Krew is a tool that makes it easy to use kubectl plugins.
-Krew helps you discover plugins, install and manage them on your machine.
+Krew is a tool that helps you discover, install, and manage plugins registered with your kubectl tool.
 It is similar to tools like apt, dnf or brew.

 There are a [few ways to install Krew](https://krew.sigs.k8s.io/docs/user-guide/setup/install/) based on your environment, but for this Katacoda scenario we choose the recommended commands for Bash.
 Install Krew as a plugin for kubectl.